HCW-home/hcw-docs/docs/api.md

 Once an invitation has been used by a patient, it is possible to retrieve information concerning it.

-> Warning !! this automatically closes the consultation and patient/doctor will not able to use it anymore !!
+> Warning !! this automatically closes the consultation and patient/doctor will not be able to use it anymore !!

 `POST` `/api/v1/invite/{ID}/consultation/close`